schw1erig/commonSonar/docs/SoftwareRequirementsSpecification.md

   -	User interface:
     The user interface is a website with chat room.
   -	Account System:
-    To be able to use the Website you must creat an account.
-After you creat a account you are able log in and log out.
+    To be able to use the Website you must create an account.
+After you create an account you are able to log in and log out.
   -	Block a User:
-    During a Session a User can block and unblock an other User.
+    During a Session a User can block and unblock another User.
   -	Connecting People:
-    After two User choose the same topic in the web application, they get connected and start to chat together.
-User can also quit a chat.
+    After two users chose the same topic in the web application, they get connected and start to chat together.
+Users can also quit a chat.
   -	Storing Data:
     The Data will be stored in a Database System.
-  - Topic
+  - Topic:
-    If a topic is in the same category of an other topic for example banane and apple are both fruts, then they also will get connected.
+    If a topic is in the same category of another topic for example banana and apple are both fruits, then they also will get connected.
-    There will also be same recommendations for the Users if they don't know what kind of topic they schoud choose.
+    There will also be same recommendations for the Users if they don't know what kind of topic they should choose.

 ## 1.3 Definitions